A Customer Value Proposition Template

 These days competition on the online market is getting fiercer on a regular basis.
 Hence, if you have your own digital business you should always look for effective ways to outperform your competitors and prove to your potential customers that your product is of better quality than any other on the market.
 You have probably already have created a high-quality landing page for your business but there is another method to grab customer’s attention which is creating a unique value proposition.

-A unique value proposition serves as a powerful foundation for all marketing messages you address to your leads and strategies you adopt to get new ones.
+A unique value proposition serves as a powerful foundation for all marketing messages you address your leads and the strategies you adopt to get new ones.
 If you have never heard before of a value proposition let me familiarise you with the concept and show you how you can implement it for your online business.

 What is a value proposition?

 The most adequate value proposition definition that can be given is referring to it as a promise of value that you provide your customers with.
 This value is something that differentiates you from your competitors.

 Your unique value proposition (UVP) is just the unique element of your business that helps to solve a problem that your competitors cannot.
 Therefore, it makes the customers choose you over the others and it makes UVP one of the most crucial conversion factors.

 However, UVP is neither a slogan nor a tagline.
 A value proposition is a relevant statement explaining clearly how your product or service improves customer’s well-being, what benefits can be expected and why they should purchase from you instead of someone else.